gift-exe/wonder-q-api/README.md

 # read small
-This is some cool stuff right here hehe
-So basically, you can generated personalized study questions from your course work, all you have to do is to pass in your course material, like pdf, or word document : )
+So basically, you can generate personalized study questions from your course work, all you have to do is to pass in your course material, like pdf, or word document : )
 <p> install requirements, activate env and then</p><br>
 <p><b> run server</b>: uvicorn api.main:app --reload </p>